Evnty

 Signal.merge(target: Signal, ...signals: Signal[]): void

 Merges multiple source signals into a target signal.
-Values from any source signal are forwarded to the target signal.
-The merge continues until the target signal is aborted.
+Values from any source signal are emitted to the target signal.
+The merge continues until the target signal is disposed.

-Note: When the target is aborted, iteration stops after the next value from each source.
-For immediate cleanup, abort source signals directly.
+Note: When the target is disposed, iteration stops after the next value from each source.
+For immediate cleanup, dispose source signals directly.

 // Create a target signal and source signals